 - IP addresses

 These new GDPR laws are comprehensive and complex.
 It’s vital you plan now, ready for May 2018.
 Don’t leave it too late.
 Your website visitors (and customers) have the right to know what personal information you store about them, and what you intend to do with that information.
 As of 25th May 2018, failure to comply with GDPR could result in a business fine for non-compliance.
+To ensure your business is GDPR compliant, read this in-depth guide that covers the most frequently asked GDPR questions.

 You will need to ask your visitors for their for permission!